Does Nash (Mathematical) equilibrium exists in chronic infectious diseases?

 Note: Energy= Life-force energy # (Not equal) calories.

-Chronic inflammation In an analogy to ancient wars.
+Chronic inflammation can be seen as an analogy to ancient wars.

 A mighty army (human body) equipped with the best weapons.